kornislaw/dominik.piekarczyk.info/content/2020-10-23_aws_static_hosting_with_your_domain.md

 Title: My domain for the static website
 Subtitle: How to configure your domain for a static website on AWS
-Category: agile
+Category: cloud
-Tags: aws, s3, static website, domain
+Tags: aws, s3, cloudfront, static website, domain
 Date: 2020-10-23

 My domain for the static website